-DWM's private debt investments are, by definition, self-liquidating, and obligations are typically repaid over 2-3year terms.
+DWM's private debt investments are, by definition, self-liquidating, and obligations are typically repaid over 2-3-year terms.
 Each borrower undergoes a periodic review including an updated Impact IQ and score.
 Any follow-on loans are assessed against both financial and impact criteria and are subject to additional due diligence including an updated Impact IQ (if the most recent is over a year old) as well as an assessment of commitments fulfilled and impact achieved against initial expectations at the time of underwriting.
 Additionally, any material changes to existing loans (extensions, restructuring, refinancing) must be approved by the Credit Committee, which monitors achievement against both financial and impact metrics in its decision-making framework.

-DWM's private equity team has undertaken over a dozen exits to date and has in each instance considered not only its own financial return from the sale, but also the strength of the buyer and their ability to provide good stewardship of the assets and sustain the impact for clients.
+DWM's private equity team has undertaken over a dozen exits to date and has in each instance considered not only its own financial return from the sale, but also the ongoing stewardship of the asset.
+In 2022, DWM codified and introduced a set of "responsible exit criteria" spanning four categories: 1) financial sustainability; 2) track record and experience in relevant sectors and in impact/responsible investment; 3) vision and ability of the buyer to scale impact; and 4) management and staff continuity.
+The criteria will now be documented in all exit memos for formal consideration by the investment committee.

 DWM has introduced 'fit and proper' criteria into many of its shareholders agreements to ensure that the obligation to find a suitable party to whom shares can be transferred, is shared among the board and shareholders broadly.
-In a few instances, DWM has also undertaken independent reviews of exits post divestment to ensure continuity of impact.
-DWM is in the process of codifying a responsible exit framework to document these aspects of our practice and ensure all future exits thoroughly consider the effects of timing, structure, and process on the sustainability of impact.
+In some instances, DWM has also undertaken independent reviews of exits post divestment to ensure continuity of impact.